-- Team A's raw points are divided by the total points to get a percentage 187/363 = 51.52% - Team B's raw points are divided by the total points to get a percentage 176/363 = 48.48% - E. Brackets for power matching purposes will be separated first by win/loss record and second by percentages. - F. If a bracket is equal to or greater than twelve (12) the bracket will be split in half to create two sub-brackets for power matching purposes.
-Sorting within the power matching bracket will be done in the following order: - 1) Win/loss record and - 2) Percentages
+- Team A's raw points are divided by the total points to get a percentage 187/363 = 51.52% - Team B's raw points are divided by the total points to get a percentage 176/363 = 48.48% - E. For power matching purposes, brackets will be separated first by win/loss record and second by cumulative percentages. - F. If a bracket is equal to or greater than twelve teams, the bracket will be split in half to create two sub-brackets for power matching purposes.
+Sorting within the power matching bracket will be done in the following order: - 1) Win/loss record - 2) Cumulative percentages

-The team with the highest number of wins and percentage within a bracket, will be matched with the team with lowest percentage within the bracket, the next highest with the next lowest and so on until all teams are paired.
+The team with the highest number of wins and percentage within a bracket, will be matched with the team with lowest percentage within the bracket.
+Then next highest with the next lowest within the bracket and so on until all teams are paired.

-- G. If there is an odd number of teams in a bracket, the team at the bottom of that bracket will be matched with the top team from the next lower bracket. - H. Final Rankings
+- G. If there is an odd number of teams in a bracket, the team at the top of that bracket will be matched with the top team from the next lower bracket. - H. Final Rankings